"We guarantee customer satisfaction"

 "You don't need to be here, we got this"

 "You must supervise the loading and unloading of your belongings," says Mr. Sapir.
 "If you absolutely can’t be there, ask a good friend to come."
 This makes sure that none of your stuff "disappears" and allows you to make note of any damage that may happen during the moving process.
+Check out these secrets a burglar won't tell you.

 "We do door-to-door service"